UVicAMOlab/swp-polarimeter/circuit-pcb-2024/README.md

 # Ordering your own

 To order your own photodiode circuit, you need accounts on DigiKey as well as PCBWay.
 Other PCB manufacturers work, but you may need to send them different files.
+As of July 2024, excluding shipping, the parts cost less than $15, and the boards cost $5.

 ## DigiKey